-Vampire Shrimp (Atya gabonensis) is a kind of freshwater filter-feeding shrimp that have a bold and crayfish-like look.
+Vampire Shrimp (Atya gabonensis) is a filter-feeding shrimp species that has a bold and crayfish-like look.
 These giant shrimps come in different shades of white, green, blue, gray, and even shades of red.
 Despite their large and aggressive look and name, these guys are one of the calmest and most peaceful types of shrimps you can find in the hobby.
 This is because they lack claws to be able to hurt other species.

 Around the world, Vampire Shrimp is known by different names like African Fan Shrimp, African Filter Shrimp, Gabon Shrimp, or Viper Shrimp.
 Regardless of the name, these giant shrimps will bring a different look to your tank.

-In this guide, we will teach you all the information you need to successfully care for your Vampire Shrimps.
+This vampire shrimp care guide will teach you all the information you need to successfully care for this species.

 Vampire Shrimp Overview